docksal/docksal/docs/db-import.md

 # Setup

-1) Create a folder for database dump(s), e.g. `db` in the project root.
+1) Create a folder for database dump(s).
+E.g. `db` in the project root.

 2) Place `*.sql` or `*.sql.gz` file(s) into the `db` folder.

     **NOTE:** You can include multiple `*.sql` and `*.sql.gz` files.
-    They all will be imported in alphabetical order.
+    All files will be imported in alphabetical order.
     `MYSQL_DATABASE` database is used by default and cannot be changed.

 3) Add the following configuration option to the `db` service in the project's `.docksal/docksal.yml` file: